 1. Transferring Your Paper Volunteer Waivers to a Digital Waiver

-Yes!
-According to the E-Sign Act of 2000, digital waivers are accepted as legitimate as paper waivers.
-Specifically, it states, “a signature, contract, or other record relating to such transaction may not be denied legal effect, validity, or enforceability solely because it is in electronic form” 15 U.S.C. § 7001 (a) (1).
+Fortunately, the answer is yes!
+According to the E-Sign Act of 2000, digital waivers are as legitimate as paper waivers.
+Specifically, the act states that “a signature, contract, or other record relating to such a transaction may not be denied legal effect, validity, or enforceability solely because it is in electronic form.”

-This Act goes on to list some other regulations to ensure these digital waivers remain valid, such as:
+This act goes on to list some other regulations organizations must follow to ensure their digital waivers remain valid, such as:

 2. Customizability of Your Volunteer Waiver

-Your organization’s branding, from colors to fonts to logos, holds an element of validity and trust with your supporters.
+Your organization’s branding, from colors to fonts to logos, helps establish validity and trust with your supporters.

-Answering questions and verifying consent with questions, signatures, and initials throughout the body of the waiver not only provides a more comprehensive and complete waiver but also provides a more engaging waiver for your participants.
-This means they’ll be more likely to read it more thoroughly and understand better what they agree to.
+Answering questions and verifying consent with questions, signatures, and initials throughout the body of the waiver not only means your waiver is comprehensive and complete, but also that it provides a more involved experience for your participants.
+This means they’ll be more likely to read it thoroughly and better understand what they are agreeing to.

 3. Elements to Keep Volunteers Safe

-When you have a fully functional and engaging waiver for your volunteers, you can use it for more than simply a liability form.
-It can also be a key safety tool to help protect your volunteers during any potentially dangerous activity, any potential for which should also be outlined in the job description.
+When you have a fully functional and engaging waiver for your volunteers, it can fulfill more roles than just covering liability.
+For instance, waivers can also be a key safety tool to help protect your volunteers during any activity that has a degree of risk, which should also be outlined in the volunteer job description.

-The first safety feature to rely on from your waiver is a flagged question.
+Waivers can help your team stay on top of safety concerns with flagged questions.
 Flagged questions are custom questions that will flag the participant when a specific answer is chosen.